The Aged Care Quality and Safety Commission undertakes reviews and assessments and can implement sanctions

 Standard 4 - Services and supports for daily living

 Standard 8 - Organisational governance

-The Commission performs unannounced audits and reviews of residential aged care facilities across the country to make sure the provider is upholding the standards at all times.
+The Commission performs a number of unannounced and scheduled audits, and reviews of residential aged care facilities across the country, to make sure the provider is upholding these standards at all times.

 What are sanctions?

 The Commission can impose sanctions on service providers if they find an immediate or severe risk to the health, safety or wellbeing of clients in the above areas, or if the provider does not have the appropriate systems in place.

 Sanctions can also be placed on a service provider if it receives a non-compliance notice, from not meeting all aged care quality standards, and has not fixed the problem in the set period of time.

 Improvements required under a sanction can vary depending on the problem identified by the Commission assessment team.